 Upon moving out, it is important that you make sure you have taken all of your stuff.
-Not only may you need these items later on, but also, if you leave any of your belongings behind, the landlord will fine you for having to dispose of your unwanted belongings.
-In fact, any furniture and items left for disposal will be deducted from your security deposit—a $25.00 fee per small item and a larger fee for larger home furnishings.
+Not only may you need these items later on, but if you leave any of your belongings behind, most landlords will fine you for having to dispose of them.
+In fact, any furniture and items left for disposal will be deducted from your security deposit at a rate of $25.00 per small item, and a larger fee for larger home furnishings.

-Turn in Your Keys
+Turn-in Your Keys

-Last but not least, do not forget to return your keys to the necessary parties.
-If by the time you are ready to check out, you cannot find your keys, then you can expect to be charged for the replacement.
+Last, but not least, do not forget to return your keys to the main office.
+If by the time you are ready to checkout, you cannot find your keys, then you can expect to be charged for the replacement.
 Moreover, locks may need to be changed, and you may very well be responsible for paying to have your former unit’s locks changed.